-Our mission is to conserve native habitats and farmlands in the Driftless Area for the health and well-being of current and future generations.
-Together with you, we protect rare plant communities, threatened wildlife species, scenic beauty and opportunities for carrying out sustainable agriculture.
-We provide opportunities for people to get outdoors, connect with nature and develop healthy habits of good exercise.
+Together with you, we protect rare plant communities, threatened wildlife species, scenic beauty and land for sustainable agriculture.
+Our nature preserves provide opportunities for people to get outdoors, connect with nature and develop healthy habits of good exercise.

 Over the years, we’ve protected many of the best features of the southwestern Wisconsin landscape, including scenic bluffs, the last remaining piece of native prairie on the La Crosse Terrace, top-notch cold-water trout streams, and various archeological resources.